 Yes, a Danish dish had sneaked into the menu, but at least Broder was honest enough to admit its proud origin.
 I mean, one thing is that Sweden stole half our country in the 17th century, they're not going to steal our damn æbleskiver!

 However, it was a surreal brunch.
 No one in Scandinavia would dream of eating pytt i panna for breakfast, and the service was appalling - just like in Malmö.
 It took forty minutes to get our food and the waiter looked as if he'd been gang raped at IKEA.
 But hey, there weren't any pictures of Björn Borg on the wall, so I'll still recommend the place, kind of.

 Frankly, our Scandinavian rivalry is kind of hilarious.
 And pathetic as well.

 Seen through the eyes of the world, the classic Scandinavian countries Denmark, Sweden, and Norway are totally alike.
-We basically speak the same language, we have the same background, and we're fond of herring and movies about incest.
+We basically speak the same language, we have the same background, and are fond of herring and movies about incest.
 But still we fight like spoiled siblings.